 Welcome to the Red-Eyed Tree Frog care sheet section, this area is divided into several separate sub sections – the introduction (this page), the housing Red Eye Tree Frogs page, temperature, and humidity, feeding Red Eye Tree Frogs, and breeding Red Eye Tree Frogs sections.

-Agalychnis callidryas is the latin name for this species of frog.
-It is native to the Central American (guatemala, el salvador, honduras, nicaragua, costa rica) where it inhabits the tropical rainforests living along side Cattleya orchids and Poison Dart Frogs.
+Agalychnis callidryas is the Latin name for this species of frog.
+It is native to Central American (guatemala, el salvador, honduras, nicaragua, costa rica) where it inhabits the tropical rainforests living alongside Cattleya orchids and Poison Dart Frogs.

 The other reason that they are becoming more popular is that they aren’t too difficult to look after.